bwplotka/bingo/README.md

 Thanks to that you can refer to the binary using '$(TOOL)' variable which will install correct version if missing.

   -go string
     	Path to the go command. (default "go")
   -insecure
     	Use -insecure flag when using 'go get'
   -m	Generate makefile helper with all binaries as variables.
   -makefile -m
-    	Makefile to link the the generated helper for make when -m options is specified with.Specify empty to disable including the helper. (default "Makefile")
+    	Makefile to link the the generated helper for make when -m options is specified with.
+Specify empty to disable including the helper. (default "Makefile")
   -moddir string
     	Directory where separate modules for each binary will be maintained.
 Feel free to commit this directory to your VCS to bond binary versions to your project code.
-If the directorydoes not exist bingo logs and assumes a fresh project. (default ".bingo")
+If the directory does not exist bingo logs and assumes a fresh project. (default ".bingo")
   -n string
     	The -n flag instructs to get binary and name it with given name instead of default, so the last element of package directory Allowed characters [A-z0-9._-].
 If -n is used and no package/binary is specified, bingo get will return error.
 If -n is used with existing binary name, rename will be done.
   -u	The -u flag instructs get to update modules providing dependencies of packages named on the command line to use newer minor or patch releases when available.